Preloading/TwitterAPIBridge/COMPATIBILITY.md

 ⭐⚠️: 3.3.0, Partly works, Followers & following timelines do not work, Connect tab is missing follows & retweets.
 Crashes are common.
 Requires a patched apk

 ⚠️: 3.1.2, same as 3.3.0

+## Playstation Vita
+### Livetweet
+⚠️: Can log in, has major (fixable) issues.
+Also image upload boundary sillyness.
+Requires the following Vita plugin: https://silica.codes/Li/LiveSky